wballard/starphleet/index.md

 1. Save data that lives between autodeploys of your service.
 2. Collaborate between services if necessary

-As `var\data` is persistent across autodeploys, care must be taken to ensure the ship's storage does not become full.
+As `/var/data` is persistent across autodeploys, care must be taken to ensure the ship's storage does not become full.
 Also, note that this is a shared local fileystem across [Linux containers](https://linuxcontainers.org/) on the same ship.
 It does not provide a shared filesystem between ships in a phleet.

 #### jobs
 A file which allows scheduling of phleet-level cron tasks to call specified service endpoints.
 The `jobs` file uses cron syntax, the only difference being a URL in place of a local command.